ices-tools-prod/doc/README.md

 </div>
 <div id="icesadvice-package.r" class="section level2">
 <h2><span class="header-section-number">3.3</span> icesAdvice-package.R</h2>
-<p>Package documentation: annotated list of functions, where related functions are grouped together.
-This gives users a much better overview of the package than a dry alphabetical list of functions.</p>
+<p>Package help page: annotated list of functions, where related functions are grouped together.
+This gives users a much better overview of the package than a dry alphabetical list of functions.
+To view the package help page, the user simply types <code>?icesAdvice</code> in the R console.</p>
-<p>References, such as publications and websites, can describe how the package is related to the world outside of R. Note how the Roxygen comments end up in <code>icesAdvice-package.Rd</code> and <code>NAMESPACE</code>.</p>
+<p>A link to this main page is found in the See Also section of all help pages in the package.
+References, such as publications and websites, can describe how the package is related to the world outside of R. Note how the Roxygen comments end up in <code>icesAdvice-package.Rd</code>.</p>
 <p><br><br></p>
 </div>
 </div>